USA Today best seller shares her secrets of success February 23, 2023

 particular font with a circle around it.
 While being easy enough for a non-designer to

-8. Color choice – This may seem odd, but consider that corporate brands go so far as
+create, it conveys class and authority, two things she is well known for. - Color choice – This may seem odd, but consider that corporate brands go so far as

 to trademark their exact shade of a color.
 Think Tiffany blue or Coca-Cola red and